SwedbankPay/developer.swedbankpay.com/payments/invoice/seamless-view.md

 ### FinancingConsumer

-A `FinancingConsumer` payment is a straightforward way to an invoice for the payer.
+A `FinancingConsumer` payment is a straightforward way to invoice a payer.
 It is followed up by posting a capture, cancellation or reversal transaction.